Elegant-Queueing/q-backend/README.md

 - Once the instance is running, you can see it if you go to Service -> EC2 -> Instances.
 - To SSH into this instance, select the instance and click on connect.
 Then, simply follow the instructions to SSH into it.

-This instance will have all the prerequisite software set up for you (except the code).
+This instance will have all the prerequisite software set up for you.

 #### Setting up a local environment
-- Download and install Java: https://java.com/en/download/
+- Download and install a version of Java that is greater or equal to Java8: https://java.com/en/download/
-- Make sure to test the installation using the command ```java -version```
+- Make sure to test the installation using: ```java -version```
 - Download and install Redis: https://redis.io/download
 - Test the installation by running: ```redis-server``` on the terminal
-- Download and install Maven: https://maven.apache.org/install.html
+- Download and install Maven v3.6.0: https://maven.apache.org/install.html
+- Make sure to test the installation using: ```mvn -version```

+### Getting the code

+- Clone the repo using: ```git clone https://github.com/Elegant-Queueing/q-backend.git```
+- Make sure you're on ```master``` since it has the code from the latest release

+### Firebase

+NOTE: The Q team already has a dev database.
+To get access to it, please contact the team.
+The following video explains how to set up a database.

 ---------------------------

 ## Javadocs
 - Javadocs available here: https://elegant-queueing.github.io/q-docs (only the code for beta release has been documented)

-# Set up
+# Setup

 You may set up the environment required to run this spring boot app in 2 ways:
 - Set up an instance remotely on AWS using our public AMI (RECOMMENDED)